 cases; the ones that disrupt your supply chain, and drive everybody nuts.

 Lokad has developed a radically new way of tackling forecasts, namely probabilistic forecasts.
 Simply put, a probabilistic forecast of demand does not merely give an estimate of the demand, but assesses the probabilities of every single future.
 The probability of 0 (zero) units of demand is estimated, the probability of 1 unit of demand is estimated, of 2 units of demand, and so on...
 Every level of demand gets its estimated probability until the probabilities become so small that they can safely be ignored.

-Lokad’s webapp features Big Data processing capabilities, and allows to create the necessary business logic that turns these forecasts into decisions that are specifically adapted to your business.
-These decisions can be adjusted to fit your particular supply chain constraints, such as MOQs (minimum order quantities) for example; your economic drivers, such as risks associated with shelf-life expiration; and your processes, such as daily purchase orders to be made before 8am every day.
+Lokad’s webapp features Big Data processing capabilities, and allows you to create the necessary business logic that turns these forecasts into decisions, which are specifically adapted to your business.
+These decisions can be adjusted to fit your particular supply chain constraints, such as MOQs (minimum order quantities) for example, your economic drivers, such as risks associated with shelf-life expiration, and your processes, such as daily purchase orders to be made before 8am every day.